antonhornquist/Grrr-sc/README.md

 		this.refresh;
 	}

-	// it is good form to override new_detached with custom arguments to ensure it is
+	// it is good practice to override newDetached with custom arguments to ensure it is
 	// possible to create an instance of the controller that is not attached to any view *newDetached { |arg1, arg2|
 		^this.new(arg1, arg2, nil, nil, false)